Mortgage Refinance Calculator

 This calculator compares your current mortgage with a potential refinance using the current balance, existing payment, new rate, new term, and closing costs you enter.

-It is designed to surface refinance tradeoffs such as monthly payment change, total remaining loan cost, closing-cost recovery, and whether a longer or shorter term is driving the result.
+It is designed to surface refinance tradeoffs such as monthly payment change, estimated remaining payments, closing-cost recovery, and whether a longer or shorter term is driving the result.

 Refinance comparison math